Corbyncentral/electionmusing/README.md

 <br>
 <a href="http://metro.co.uk/2017/06/16/angry-crowds-shout-coward-and-murderer-at-theresa-may-as-she-leaves-grenfell-tower-relief-centre-6714513/">Angry crowds shout ‘coward’ and ‘murderer’ at Theresa May as she leaves Grenfell Tower relief centre</a> <a href="https://archive.is/WirNS">(archive)</a>
 <br>
-<a href="http://www.independent.co.uk/news/uk/politics/theresa-may-nuclear-test-error-trident-mps-vote-refuses-confirm-a7541481.html">No.10 admits Theresa May did know about nuclear test where missile 'veered towards America'</a>
+<a href="http://www.independent.co.uk/news/uk/politics/theresa-may-nuclear-test-error-trident-mps-vote-refuses-confirm-a7541481.html">No.10 admits Theresa May did know about nuclear test where missile 'veered towards America'</a> <a href="https://web.archive.org/web/20170628032458/http://www.independent.co.uk/news/uk/politics/theresa-may-nuclear-test-error-trident-mps-vote-refuses-confirm-a7541481.html">(archive)</a>
 <br>
 <a href="http://www.independent.co.uk/news/uk/politics/theresa-may-trident-andrew-marr-interview-cover-up-watch-video-a7539896.html">Theresa May refuses to answer four times whether she knew about Government 'cover up' on Trident.</a>
 <br>